Kim Kardashian Slammed for Promoting Appetite-Suppressing Lollipops in Now-Deleted Instagram

-Kim Kardashian is under fire from celebrities and fans for promoting appetite-suppressing lollipops on Instagram, in a now-deleted post.
+Kim Kardashian West is under fire from celebrities and fans for promoting appetite-suppressing lollipops on Instagram.

-The megamogul, 37, posted the ad for Flat Tummy’s lollipops on Tuesday, before deleting it early Wednesday morning.
+The megamogul, 37, posted the ad for Flat Tummy’s lollipops on Tuesday, and by early Wednesday morning, the photo had been deleted.
+(Although it was initially thought that Kardashian West deleted the image, which has since been restored, a rep for Instagram said in a statement shared with PEOPLE that the app accidentally removed it: “We mistakenly removed content we shouldn’t have and apologized to Kim for the inconvenience caused.”)

 “#ad You guys… @flattummyco just dropped a new product.
 They’re Appetite Suppressant Lollipops and they’re literally unreal.
-They’re giving the first 500 people on their website 15 percent OFF so if you want to get your hands on some… you need to do it quick! #suckit,” Kardashian wrote.
+They’re giving the first 500 people on their website 15 percent OFF so if you want to get your hands on some… you need to do it quick! #suckit,” Kardashian West wrote.

 The mom of three immediately started getting backlash on Instagram and Twitter.
-The Good Place‘s Jameela Jamil, who has previously questioned a blog post from Kardashian’s sister Khloé on ways to “look thin AF,” called her out.
+The Good Place‘s Jameela Jamil, who has previously questioned a blog post from Kardashian West’s sister Khloé on ways to “look thin AF,” called her out.

 “No. F— off.
 No. [You’re a] terrible and toxic influence on young girls.
 I admire their mother’s branding capabilities, she is an exploitative but innovative genius, however this family makes me feel actual despair over what women are reduced to,” Jamil, 32, tweeted.